urbit/docs.urbit.org/content/tools/near-gateways/bos-gateway.md

 The example components here allow you to send “pokes” and “scries” to your fakeship.
 For now, you can think of pokes as POST requests and scries as GET requests.

-In the “Poke ~zod” component, you can enter the placeholder App, Mark, and JSON values to show the following in your fakeship’s Dojo.
+In the “Poke ~zod” component, you can enter the placeholder App, Mark, and JSON values to send pokes to a ship.
+Entering the placeholder values in the form will show the following in your fakeship’s Dojo.

 ```
 < ~zod: hi ~zod